Young-Blood Transfusions. The Old Wives’ Tales Were Right:

 Well, scientists are proving these oldey-timey, gruesome omens just about right.

-In [what is actually the latest in a series of] experiments on mice, it turns out that blood transfused from a younger one to an older one Does in-fact make the older one quite a bit more sprightly.
+It turns out that blood transfused from a younger one to an older one Does in-fact make the older one a LOT more sprightly…

 What’s Old Is New Again: